 Interstate 295 serves as a western bypass of Providence and Pawtucket, Rhode Island.
 The freeway loop had also been proposed to extend east and southward from the north end at Attleboro, Massachusetts.

-Rhode Island DOT will renumber all interchanges along Interstate 295 from I-95 at Warwick north to the Massachusetts border at Cumberland.
-Costing $340,000, the resigning commences from north to south in early November 2017 and will wrap up by the year’s end.
-The Rhode Island 146 freeway will be resigned in 2018, adding mileage based exit numbers to its currently unnumbered interchange array.
-All remaining freeways using the sequential system will be converted by 2020.1 See the Rhode Island Highway Exit Renumbering Program web page for more details.
+Rhode Island DOT renumbered all interchanges along Interstate 295 from I-95 at Warwick north to the Massachusetts border at Cumberland.
+Costing $340,000, the resigning ran from north to south over a two week period starting on November 27, 2017.1 The freeway along Route 146 was scheduled to be resigned in 2018, adding mileage based exit numbers to its previously unnumbered interchange array.
+The Route 146 project started in Summer 2019 and was completed by the end of the year.
+All remaining freeways using the sequential system were to be converted by 2020.2 See the Rhode Island Highway Exit Renumbering Program web page for more details.

 Interstate 295 is part of High Priority Corridor 60: Providence Beltline Corridor.